NoroffFEU/development-platforms/svelte-case-study.md

 - Binding classes and variables are relative easy, and custom logic is not needed when binding classes.

 ## Weaknesses

+- Svelte won't listen for refrence updates and array mutations, and developers need to acctively look out for this and make sure arrays are reassigned so the UI will be updated

+- Usage syntax for DOM events can also be annoying, cannot directly use `onClick`, but instead use special syntax such as `on:click`

+- Svelte is a new and young framework with minimal community support, thereby doesnt have support for a wide range of plugins and integrations that might be required by heavy production applications.
+React is the powerful contender here.

 Discuss the product's weaknesses.